edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security_apps.md

 -   The recommended method for updating your Security Apps is to perform the following steps:

-    1. Retrieve your current set of Security Apps via the [Get All Security Apps (Scopes) endpoint](FINDME).
+    1. Retrieve your current set of Security Apps via the [Get All Security Apps (Scopes) operation](FINDME).
     2. Add, modify, or remove Security Apps from the response as needed.
-    3. Post the updated response to this endpoint.
+    3. Post the updated response to this operation.

 ### Request